15 Best Things to do in Nagano

 14. Visit the Underground WWII Tunnels Japan used as the last frontier

 For history buffs, the Matsushiro Underground Imperial Headquarters are a must-visit in Nagano.
 This complex was built in late 1944 as a base if there was a battle for the Japanese mainland during WWII.
-The underground tunnels were carved out under three mountains and now are partially open to the public.
+The underground tunnels were carved out under three mountains and are now partially open to the public.

 It was about 80% finished by the end of the war, and you can see dynamite holes in places.
-Some even say that the tunnels are haunted by the ghosts of the laborers who built them as many Koreans who were forced to build the tunnels died during construction.
+Some even say that the tunnels are haunted by the ghosts of the laborers who built them, as many Koreans who were forced to build the tunnels died during construction.

 The tunnels are about a 25-minute drive from the downtown area, and there’s free parking.
 If you don’t have a rental car, the #30 Alpico bus goes from Nagano Station to Matsushiro Hachijuni Ginkou Mae, which is a 15-minute walk from the tunnels.